syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/statistical.md

 **where:**

-* Number: The value for which is used to calculate the gamma function.
+* Number: The value for which the gamma function is to be calculated.

 **Remarks:**

-* `GAMMA` uses the following equation: Γ(N+1)=N×Γ(N).
+* The `GAMMA` function uses the following relationship: Γ(N+1)=N×Γ(N).

-* If Number is a negative integer or 0, `GAMMA` returns the `#NUM!` error value.
+* If Number is a negative integer or 0, `GAMMA` returns the `#NUM!` error.

-* If Number contains characters that are not valid, `GAMMA` returns the `#VALUE!` error value.
+* If Number contains characters or non-numeric data, `GAMMA` returns the `#VALUE!` error.

 ## VAR.S

-The `VAR.S` function estimates the variance based on a sample of a population, ignoring logical values and text within the sample.
+The `VAR.S` function estimates the variance for a sample of a population, ignoring logical values and text within the sample.

 **Syntax:**